AnonHosts/Hosting/README.md

 comment out with # any reference to innodb in mariad config file and troubleshoot systemctl start mariadb

-if you want to fix the issue with maysql showing a slight error then apply this fix nano /var/www/html/phpmyadmin/libraries/classes/Dbal/DbiMysqli.php
+if you want to fix the issue with phpmyadmin showing a slight error then apply this fix nano /var/www/html/phpmyadmin/libraries/classes/Dbal/DbiMysqli.php

 https://github.com/phpmyadmin/phpmyadmin/pull/17304/commits/b2fa57efa66e23de2b0c1bce63ae5dd9fdb3f262